autoSteve/acMqtt/README.md

 Add the keyword 'MQTT' to groups for CBus discovery, plus...

-One of  light, fan, cover, sensor, switch or button, plus...
+One of  light, fan, cover, sensor, switch, or button, plus...    ('button' is for trigger control only, default if not specified is 'light')
 - sa=     Suggested area
 - img=    Image
 - pn=     Preferred name (defaults to CBus tag)
-- dec=    Decimal places
+- dec=    Decimal places (User param only)
-- unit=   Unit of measurement
+- unit=   Unit of measurement (User param only)
-- scale=  Multiplier / divider
+- scale=  Multiplier / divider (User param only)
+- lvl=    List of applicable levels, separated by "-' (Trigger only, used to publish only certain levels, and improves discovery performance)

-Buttons provide a uni-directional way for Home Assistant to set CBus trigger control (e.g. trigger a scene).
-For these the preferred name is used as an optional prefix to the trigger level tag to name the button.
-There is currently no mechanism to rename the button, but this could be implemented.
+For buttons, the preferred name is used as an optional prefix to the trigger level tag to name the button.

 Keyword examples:

 - MQTT, light, sa=Outside, pn=Outside Laundry Door Light, img=mdi:lightbulb,
 - MQTT, switch, sa=Outside, img=mdi:gate-open,
 - MQTT, fan, sa=Hutch, img=mdi:ceiling-fan,
 - MQTT, cover, sa=Bathroom 2, img=mdi:blinds,
 - MQTT, sensor, sa=Pool, pn=Pool Pool Temperature, unit= °C, dec=1,
 - MQTT, sensor, sa=Pool, pn=Pool Level, unit= mm, dec=0, scale=1000,
-- MQTT, button, pn=Inside,
+- MQTT, button, lvl=0-1-2-5-127, pn=Inside,

 ### Philips Hue
 For Philips Hue devices, bi-directional sync with CBus occurs.
 I run Home Assistant talking directly to the Hue hub, and also the Automation Controller via MQTT.
 Add the keyword 'HUE' to CBus objects, plus...